 Peralta, New Mexico, was concerned with aging and failing septic tanks and cesspools.
 As an agricultural area with high groundwater, the town required a central sewer system that would work with existing homes and infrastructure, including irrigation canals that wind through the town.
 After evaluating gravity sewer, vacuum sewer and low pressure sewer, Peralta chose a low pressure sewer system and E/One grinder pumps:

 Grinder Pump Service and Repair

 Under normal household use, you should not need service for several years.
-Visit our grinder pump service page for more information and to find a grinder pump service provider.
-Contact us if you have any questions.
+Visit our grinder pump service page for to find an authorized E/One grinder pump service provider.